Core Verification

 - The check is successful if sufficiently many validators of

-are still validators in the heightuntrustedHeader.Height
+trustedStateare still validators in the heightuntrustedHeader.Heightand signeduntrustedHeader. - If

-, and both headers were generated correctly, the test passes.
+untrustedHeader.Height = trustedHeader.Height + 1, and both headers were generated correctly, the test passes.

-Verification Condition: We may need a Tendermint invariant stating that if untrustedSignedHeader.Header.Height = trustedHeader.Height + 1
+Verification Condition: We may need a Tendermint invariant stating that if untrustedSignedHeader.Header.Height = trustedHeader.Height + 1 then

-signers(untrustedSignedHeader.Commit) \subseteq validators(trustedHeader.NextValidatorsHash)
+signers(untrustedSignedHeader.Commit) \subseteq validators(trustedHeader.NextValidatorsHash).

-can be used if the user believes that relying on one correct validator is not sufficient.
+Remark: The variable trustThreshold can be used if the user believes that relying on one correct validator is not sufficient.

-However, in case of (frequent) changes in the validator set, the higher the trustThreshold
+However, in case of (frequent) changes in the validator set, the higher the trustThreshold is chosen, the more unlikely it becomes that

-returns with an error for non-adjacent headers.
+verifySingle returns with an error for non-adjacent headers.

-correctness arguments (sketch)*
+VerifyBisectioncorrectness arguments (sketch)*

 Light Client Accuracy: